- Pets and Animals»

 Keeping Barn Swallows Away from the House

-When summer comes us humans enjoy being able to sit out on one's porch with a cup of coffee and just enjoy the moment.
+When summer comes, us humans enjoy being able to sit out on one's porch with a cup of coffee or a cool drink and just enjoy the moment.
 However, two dive-bombing swallows making a nest can quickly disrupt that tranquility.
 Many have had this problem, and I have to include myself with the many.
-However, if you catch the problem early, you can get control of the situation without much trouble to you or the bird.
+It is important you catch the problem early so you can get control of the situation without much trouble to you or the bird.
 Here are some helpful suggestions.

-1. If you do not want a swallow making nests in the eaves of the porch or house you will have to keep a watchful eye beginning in mid April, when swallows begin to mate.
-Once you see them darting around the eaves look for the nests, then with a water hose break the nest up.
-You may have to do it several times.
-I have found them to be persistent birds.
+1. If you do not want a swallow making nests under the eaves of your porch or house you will have to keep a watchful eye out for them, beginning in mid April when swallows begin to mate.
+Once you see them darting around the eaves look for the beginnings of a nest.
+If you find a nest under construction take a water hose to break it up.
+You may have to do it several times, because they are persistent birds.

-2. You can hang a plastic hawk on the porch.
+2. You can hang a plastic hawk or owl on the porch.
+These are natural enemies of the swallow.

 3. If you know where the birds nest, you can cover the area with netting or chicken wire.

 4. You can use a bird deterrent like Tanglefoot.
 Tanglefoot is a sticky gel that you can put on surfaces where swallows usually nest.
 The birds will look for another nesting location because they do not like the sticky gel on their feet.
 (This is just one sample of a sticky repellent that can be used to deter unwanted bird nesting.)
-I'm not one to use this sticky repellent becauses I like the fact that they eat insects, which include mosquitoes.
+I'm not one to use this sticky repellent because I like the fact that they eat a variety of insects, which include mosquitoes, grasshoppers, flies, dragonflies, crickets and other flying insects.

-To conclude, barn swallows are natural insect exterminators, which give their services at no cost.
+To conclude, these natural insect exterminators give their services at no cost.
 The only problem you will have to deal with is finding a nice place for them to nest, which many times can be solved with an opened-faced birdhouse with a roof that is located away from your house.